 Next, you can introduce the “challenge.”
 Each rap that is composed by the groups must follow a rhyming scheme of your choosing.
 Let the students know that their “technical” scores will depend on how well they create consistent, obvious patterns that can be picked up on by the ear.
 You can give the “rap groups” a certain number of minutes to work together on creating one-of-a-kind, totally original raps using your rules.
 The performance comes next!
 Each group will perform their rap in front of the rest of the class.
 Ultimately, you will declare a “winner” based on categories like technical ability, teamwork and the ability to follow directions.

-3. Host a Drum Festival in the Classroom
+3. Host a Rhythm Festival in the Classroom

 Students can often lose interest in music because they’re not able to see that they are surrounded by a musical world.
 One of the best ways to awaken the awareness that we live in a world of music is to show kids how to see the music that is all around them.
 This is where a makeshift musical scavenger hunt comes in!
 The key to this activity is that you’re not actually looking for real musical instruments.
 Instead, students are tasked with finding everyday objects that can be used as instruments.
 Ask students to look for objects that can easily be used to create music as drums, bells, tambourines, chimes, maracas and gongs.
 If possible, have every student bring their one found object to class.
 You can then discover how to incorporate these “found” instruments together to create an “accidental” band!